Cherreads

 The Command Seal on his hand glowed intensely.

-But before he could use it, Artoria had already arrived at his side.
+But before he could expend his Command Seal, Artoria was already by his side.

-Seeing her there, Kiritsugu took Illya off his shoulders and placed her behind him, shielding her with his own body.
+Seeing her there, Kiritsugu immediately lifted Illya off his shoulders and placed her behind him, shielding her with his body.

 His other hand had already drawn a pistol.